una/personal-goals/happy-moments/2016_happy-moments.md

 05/26/2016
 ---
 I was well enough to make it to the beach today! #littlewins.
 I just lay in the shade and watched 3 more videos from Google I/O that I had saved earlier for offline.

+05/27/2016
+---
+Got a massage today and went out

+05/28/2015
+---
+last day in the DR

+05/29/2016
+---
+Got back home, Alex got me flowers and got me a key and made my bed

+05/30/2016
+---
+Memorial day pool party and cook out -- made caramel cheesecake strawberries with Alex

+05/31/2016
+---
+worked at Cenote -- no tax if you pay cash

+06/01/2016
+---
+Impromptu date -- went to Isla with Alex.
+Omgz the chef's seasonal ceviche

+06/02/2016
+---
+got a lot of work done -- worked on my talk (almost finished)

+06/03/2016
+---
+mozarts and hula hut

+06/04/2016
+---
+hackathon

+06/05/2016
+---
+hackathon and floating down the river then magnolia cafe

+06/06/2016
+---
+Korean hot pot with friends and theen mooji ice cream sandwiches